duquetteman/password-generator/README.md

 ## Story

-As an employee with access to sensitive data, I want to randomly generate a password that meets certain criteria so that I can create a strong password that provides greater security.
+As a user with access to sensitive data, I want to randomly generate a password that meets certain criteria so that I can create a strong password that provides greater security.

 ## Business Context